VueTorrent/VueTorrent/README.md

 - `npm run lint` (to format the code)
 - `docker-compose up -d` (starts a qbittorrent docker, optional)
 - Open the WebUI on localhost with the default username `admin` and password `adminadmin`.
+- Make sure CSRF protection is disabled on the target server!
 - Edit `env.development` to tweak your dev environment (e.g. fake torrents)

 ## Features